 I hate to tell them but the way to get your kids on a reality show is not through a blog with photos and text of their antics.
 Marry your cousin, move into a trailer park, enter your three year old in every Little Miss Piggly Wiggly contest there is, teach her how to strut like Heidi Klum, dress like Dolly Pardon, and sing like Celine Dion, and Voila!
 Next thing you know, you'll be on TV.
 But, I digress.

-And, I have gathered friends from all over, who I only know through this digital epistle, whom I will most likely never meet in person.
-There are 7 brave souls who have officially "Joined" the blog who I am very grateful for.
+And, I have gathered friends from all over, whom I only know through this digital epistle, whom I will most likely never meet in person.
+There are 12 brave souls who have officially "Joined" the blog who I am very grateful for.
 (On the great Blog Tote Board you are judged by the number of followers who have 'Joined'.
 I guess they assume if someone 'Joins' they have drank the Kool Aid.
 Whatever!)

-But, there so many more readers out there, who I assume are loyal because my analytics (those big brother numbers Google supplies every day to tell me how many people came to the Blog, how long they stayed, and what pages they read) show a consistent number that is building weekly.
+But, there are so many more readers out there, who I assume are loyal because my analytics (those big brother numbers Google supplies every day to tell me how many people came to the Blog, how long they stayed, and what pages they read) show a consistent number that is building weekly.
 You can watch the stat counter on the Blog yourself and see the numbers grow daily.

 If you are so inclined, please take the time to post a comment or respond to someones comment.
 Or, even just check a box at the end of a post.
 Better yet - join.
 There are no dues, no meetings, no dress code, no spam, it just shows that one more person thinks that this is a worth while endeavor.